USDAForestService/gdalraster/README.md

     coordinate system or inverse projected longitude/latitude.

-`gdalraster` may be suitable for applications that primarily need low-level raster I/O, explicit manipulation of VRT format, or prefer native GDAL-like calling.
+`gdalraster` may be suitable for applications that primarily need low-level raster I/O or prefer native GDAL-like calling.
 The additional functionality is somewhat aimed at thematic data analysis but may have other utility.

 ## Installation